Read On How Your Doctors Online Diagnosed Charlotte With Vestibular Papillomatosis!

 - Do I have any pain?

 She also took my detailed sexual history.
 Then, she diagnosed me with vestibular papillomatosis after asking about my symptoms and looking at my provided image.
-I was informed that the condition is called as vestibular papillomatosis.
+I was informed that the condition is called vestibular papillomatosis.
 It was a harmless condition.
-I immediately felt like I could breathe again.
-After that, I asked her questions regarding the condition, and she answered them very patiently.
+Then I immediately felt like I could breathe again.
+After that, I asked her questions regarding the situation, and she patiently answered them.

 I was relieved to find out that vestibular papillomatosis was harmless!

-Furthermore, Dr Farrukh explained that the condition is not a disease.
-It is in fact a variant of the normal anatomy of the vulva.
+Furthermore, Dr. Farrukh explained that the condition is not a disease.
+It is, in fact, a variant of the normal anatomy of the vulva.
 Therefore, it is not an STD or any infection.
-However, I was also informed that it can be mistaken for warts.
-That is why, it is wise to get a clinical exam for reassurance.
+However, I was also informed that it could be mistaken for warts.
+That is why it is wise to get a clinical exam for reassurance.

-I am glad that I signed up for Your Doctors Online.
+Finally, I am glad that I signed up for Your Doctors Online.
 Getting a diagnosis within minutes was such a huge relief.
-The platform is very reliable where board-certified doctors can cater to your needs.
+The platform is reliable, and board-certified doctors can cater to your needs.

 Information On Vestibular Papillomatosis Added By Your Doctors Online Team:

-Vestibular papillomatosis is a condition where small round bumps/papillae or projections develop on the woman’s vulva.
+Vestibular papillomatosis is where small round bumps/papillae or projections develop on the woman’s vulva.

-Shiny/skin coloured bumps, develop on a woman’s vulva that are painless.
-Most women do not have any other symptoms.
+Shiny/skin-colored bumps develop on a woman’s vulva that is painless.
+Moreover, most women do not have any other symptoms.

 A clinical examination helps diagnose the condition.